Gaddang people: Colonization by Kastilà and the Church

 The Gaddang are mentioned in Spanish records again in connection with the late-1700s rebellion of Dabo against the royal tobacco monopoly; it was suppressed in 1785 by forces dispatched from Ilagan by Governor Basco, equipped with firearms.
-Ilagan City was by then the tobacco industry's financing and warehousing center for the Valley.
+Ilagan City was by then the tobacco industry's financing and warehousing center for the Valley, while the product was shipped from Aparri.
 Tobacco requires intense cultivation, and Cagayan natives were considered too few and too primitive to provide the needed labor.
 Workers from the western coastal provinces of Ilocos and Pangasinan were imported for the work.
 Today, descendants of those 18th and 19th-century immigrants (notably the Ilokano) outnumber by 7:1 descendants of the aboriginal Gaddang, Ibanag, and other Cagayan valley peoples.

+Debt-bondage had a lengthy history in the Spanish-occupied Philippines, beginning with the encomienda system and polos y servicios instituted by the crown and the church in the 1500s.
+The status of such bonded indigenes - initially regarded as "vassals of the crown" - significantly changed with Carlos IV's Real Cedula of 1789, which was based on the 1685 Le Code Noir of Louis XIV.
+This new decree effectively made them personal property of the people to whom they owed service.

 In the final century of Spain's rule of the islands saw the administration of the Philippines separated from that of Spain's American possessions, opening Manila to international trade, and the 1814 resumption of royal supremacy in government.
 Royal reform and re-organization of the Cagayan government and economy began with the creation of Nueva Vizcaya province in 1839.
 In 1865, Isabela province was created from parts of Cagayan and Nueva Vizcaya.
 The new administrations further opened Cagayan Valley lands to large-scale agricultural concerns funded by Spanish, Chinese, and wealthy Central Luzon investors, attracting more workers from all over Luzon.

 But the initial business of these new provincial governments was dealing with head-hunting incursions that started in the early 1830s and continued into the early years of American rule.
 Tribesmen from Mayoyao, Silipan, and Kiangan ambushed travellers and even attacked towns from Ilagan to Bayombong, taking nearly 300 lives.
 More than 100 of the victims were Gaddang residents of Bagabag, Lumabang, and Bayombong.
 After Dominican Fr.
 Juan Rubio was decapitated on his way to Camarag, Governor Oscariz of Nueva Vizcaya led a force of more than 340 soldiers and armed civilians against the Mayoyao, burning crops and three of their villages.
 The Mayoyao sued for peace, and afterward, Oscariz led his troops through the hills as far as Angadanan.
 By 1868, however, the governors of Lepanto, Bontoc, and Isabela provinces repeated the expedition through the Cordilleran highlands to suppress a new wave of headhunting.